incetarik/telegram-bot-framework/README.md

 - You can reach the current `ContextMessageUpdate` by `this.context`.
 - You can always make a pull request to improve the library!

+## Setup
+To use this package, adding this package name into `dependencies` section of your `package.json` file would be enough.
+Ensure that your node executing this library supports decorators.
+You may use a transpiler such as Babel to compile this to older versions of JavaScript.
+Hence, you will not have decorator problem.

+If you are using TypeScript, you need to add `typescript` into your `devDependencies` section of `package.json`.
+Then you need to have a `tsconfig.json` file which is used for setting TypeScript compiler properties.
+Ensure that you have `experimentalDecorators` property set to `true` in `compilerOptions`.

+You can create this file by `tsc --init` command if you have TypeScript.

+After you done the language and the package sides, you just need to run the file your code is written (or compiled file by TypeScript) and your bot should be serving.

 ## Examples
 A hello world bot would be like this